Cottesmore, St Nicholas Church

 The 12th-century font is interesting; the bowl obviously does not match the base, in fact, the base was found being used as a horse-stone at nearby Cottesmore Hall.
 The base may have formed part of a medieval churchyard cross.
 The font is carved with the figure of a bishop giving a blessing and a Crucifixion scene, plus a peculiar head at one angle.

 The church is simple in style, and beautifully proportioned, but owes much of its decoration to a vigorous rebuilding in the Edwardian period.

-There are several intersting gravestones in the churchyard, including many to those who worked for the famed Cottesmore Hunt, one of the oldest hunts in the country, started in 1732.
+There are several interesting gravestones in the churchyard, including many to those who worked for the famed Cottesmore Hunt, one of the oldest hunts in the country, started in 1732.
 Look for the tomb of Robert Baker (d.
-1861), who served as High Sheriff of Rutland and invented the rutland Plough.
+1861), who served as High Sheriff of Rutland and invented the Rutland Plough.
 Baker is also credited with originating the small allotment system in 1830.

 About Cottesmore, St Nicholas Church